-I happened to find a man sweated in a robe in the desert, and started to follow him thinking that he should know where they are.
+I happened to find a man wearing a robe in the desert, and started to follow him thinking that he should know where it is.

 The deserted area is considered to be the bottom of the ancient Lake Tecopa ten thousand years ago.